Contrast-Security-OSS/docs/content/user/apps/Flow-map.md

 tags: "user UI applications flow map data access"
 -->

-The application flow map provides an interactive view of where data and resources are shared between your applications.
+The application flow map provides an interactive view of where data and resources are shared within your organization and beyond it.

 ## How It Works

-Contrast uses data reported from your Contrast agent to the UI to build a detailed view of where data from your application flows within your organization and beyond it.
-You can determine if users and connected applications have the appropriate access.
+Every time you exercise an application, the Contrast UI uses data reported from your Contrast agent to create a detailed map of how data flows from the application to other applications to which it's connected.
+The flow map organizes information for the application you're currently viewing into three connected sections: **Application Architecture**, **Back-End Systems** and **Connected Applications**.

-The agent performs matching through string credentials, and reports to the UI every time a user exercises the application.
+By viewing all of the connections to your application, you can see the amount of data and resources that are associated with the application at full scale.
+By focusing on connections between individual systems and applications, you can also determine if users and connected applications in your organization have appropriate access to the current application and sensitive data associated with it.

 <a href="assets/images/Flow-map-active.png" rel="lightbox" title="Flow Map tab"><img class="thumbnail" src="assets/images/Flow-map-active.png"/></a>

-If the agent is currently reporting data for this application, these columns are left blank.
+The agent performs application matching through string credentials.
+If the agent isn't currently reporting data for the primary application, the **Back-End Systems** and **Connected Applications** sections are left blank.

 <!-- In what scenarios would the agent not report this info?
 Not exercised? -->